riyad242514/flash-scalper/ARCHITECTURE.md

 ## Overview

-FlashScalper is a crypto scalping bot with agent-based decision making.
-Uses structured prompts for trade confirmation.
+FlashScalper is a cryptocurrency scalping bot.

 ## System Architecture